SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/04-custom-joins.md

 # Custom Joins

-You can use the `join` method to construct complex join select query.
-It takes any `RelationDef` defined in entity file, you can define relation with `belongs_to` method as well.
+You can use the `join` method to construct complex join select queries.
+It takes any `RelationDef` defined in entity files, and you can define relation with the `belongs_to` method as well.
 Join type is specified using `JoinType` such as inner join, left join and right join.

 ```rust
 use sea_orm::{JoinType, RelationTrait};